spsforks/ziglang-zig-wiki/Zig-Newcomer-Programming-FAQs.md

 A pointer to an array will coerce to a slice.

-Indexing an array is bounds-checked, and will panic if it is out of bounds - or a compile error if the index is known at compile-time.
+Indexing an array is bounds-checked, and will panic if it is out of bounds, or produces a compile error if the index is known at compile-time.

 ## What is a `[]T`?